spdk/spdk/doc/iscsi.md

 Once built, the binary will be in `app/iscsi_tgt`.

+If you want to kill the application using signal, make sure use the SIGTERM, then the application will release all the share memory resource before exit, the SIGKILL will make the share memory resource have no chance to be released by applications, you may need to release the resource manually.

 ## Configuring iSCSI Target {#iscsi_config}

 A `iscsi_tgt` specific configuration file is used to configure the iSCSI target.
 A fully documented